IC and OOC

 - Your character’s sheet must be submitted to the refs before play

 - Quickstart and blank character sheets are available here

 Every character has a set of skills that affect what IC actions they can take.
 These skills govern things like whether or not your character can read, fight, cast magic, brew potions and so on.

 There are no skills which affect how fast you can run, how well you can fight, or how persuasive your character is.
 These are dependent on the player, and are known as 'hard skills' (as opposed to IC 'soft skills).

 Every character begins play with 90 XP.
 This may be spent on any skills that the character can afford.

-All characters may wield a single weapon up to 36 inches long in one or two hands to call SINGLE.
-The abilities to wield a longer weapon, wield more than one weapon at a time, use a shield or to use a higher damage call must be bought with XP.
+All characters should have an 'on-hand' which they can call use to call SINGLE and parry with a single weapon up to 36 inches long (though they may wield the weapon in two hands).
+A character can switch their on-hand at any time.
+The abilities to use a longer weapon, use more than one weapon at a time, use a shield, or to use a higher damage call must be bought with XP.

 Racial packages may affect your default skills (for instance, Elemental Elves have one fewer hit on their limbs).